kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to see my current health. (check)
 - As a user, I want to be able to lose 20 health upon interaction with an enemy, and not be able to walk through them. (check)
-- As a user, I want to be able to view my inventory. (check)
 - As a user, I want to be able to add Small Health Potions to my inventory. (check)
 - As a user, I want to be able to use Small Health Potions in my inventory to increase my health by 25. (check)